Home > Cruises > Arctic Cruises > Grand Greenland - Mythical Lands of the North

 We are now sailing south again, our adventures in the north completed.
 Days at sea are the perfect time to relax on board, perhaps chatting with new friends in the Expedition Lounge & Bar, catching up on any lectures you may have missed and enjoying leisurely lunches.
 If you haven't tried the hot tubs yet, now's your chance.
 There's something magical about bathing in warm water as icebergs drift past!

-Out on deck, the Expedition Team will keep their wildlife watch every day, and guest lecturers will continue to reveal new and interesting information about Greenland, the Arctic and other topics related to our voyage.
+Out on deck, the Expedition Team will keep a look out for wildlife.
+Or they'll be in the Science Centre, revealing new and interesting information to you about Greenland, the Arctic and other topics related to our voyage.
 Feel free to join in with any of the Citizen Science projects that are running – they're engaging and fun, and you'll be contributing something useful to global research.

 Visit modern towns on the edge of the wilderness